 We Can Help!

-Michael Kyprianou Advocates and Legal Consultants is a firm that has garnered a wealth of knowledge and extensive experience in both EU Law and Maltese Law.
+Michael Kyprianou Law Firm has garnered a wealth of knowledge and extensive experience in both EU Law and Maltese Law.
 Our lawyers are able to offer advice on various areas related to EU Law

 In addition, we are also able to offer consultancy for businesses looking to expand to Europe.
 Ever since Malta joined the European Union, entrepreneurs had to change their mind set from doing business in Malta as a market, to doing business in the European market.
 The EU’s Treaty on the Functioning of the European Union has opened up the gates to millions of potential consumers, it also meant that European laws have become harmonised into Maltese laws.